MutualAidz/kairoslux-website/docs/klw_website_copy_v02_canonical.md

 Institutional memory
 Documents, policies, precedents, and shared knowledge—so decisions are made with continuity, context, and the wisdom already present in the institution.

-4. Three paths: from discernment to mission impact
+4. Three steps: from discernment to mission impact

 Section heading:
-Three paths (presented as discernment steps)
+Three steps (discernment journey)

 Intro:
 Every institution arrives with different pressures, assets, and constraints.
-We structure work in three paths that can stand alone or build on each other—and we present them as three discernment steps so the progression is easy to grasp:
+We structure work in three steps that can stand alone or build on each other—and we present them as discernment steps so the progression is easy to grasp:

-Path 1 – Discern & Clarify → Path 2 – Design & Decide → Path 3 – Mission Impact Work
+Step 1 — Discern & Clarify → Step 2 — Design & Decide → Step 3 — Mission Impact Work

 UI labels (recommended):
-Step 1 — Discern by Listening (Path 1 — Discern & Clarify)
+Step 1 — Discern by Listening (Discern & Clarify)
-Step 2 — Discern by Designing (Path 2 — Design & Decide)
+Step 2 — Discern by Designing (Design & Decide)
-Step 3 — Discern by Doing (Path 3 — Mission Impact Work)
+Step 3 — Discern by Doing (Mission Impact Work)

-Step 1 — Discern by Listening (Path 1 — Discern & Clarify)
+Step 1 — Discern by Listening (Discern & Clarify)

 Purpose:
 Build shared understanding in light of mission: name what is happening, what you hope for, and what you refuse to sacrifice.

 Offer 1 – AI Discernment Call
-A 60–90 minute working session with key decision‑makers to surface pressures, hopes, constraints, current experiments, and mission logic.
+A 60–90 minute working session with key decision‑makers to surface pressures, hopes, constraints, current initiatives, and mission logic.
 You leave with a short written summary and a recommended next step.

 Offer 2 – CST & AI Foundations Briefing
 A tailored session for your leadership team, board, or AI task force.
 We connect your context with Catholic Social Teaching and concrete examples from similar institutions.
 The goal is shared language and clarity—without hype or blanket rejection.